Local Real Ale Guide

 Outside, the old fire station, complete with historic memorabilia, serves as the pub's sports bar and function room.

-Two ales are typically served from a variety of breweries, with ales from Old Dairy and Goodys being particularly popular.
+Two ales are typically served from a variety of breweries, including Kent breweries.
 A third ale may be available during busy times.
 Occasionally a mild from the Wantsum brewery is featured.
 In the summer, real cider is occasionally served.

 Upstairs, there are three bedrooms, two ensuite and one with its own private bathroom.